RoutingKit/RoutingKit/doc/SupportFunctions.md

 # How Graphs are represented

 Graphs in RoutingKit are always directed and are represented either as arc-list or as adjacency-array.
-An arc list has the following structure:
+An arc-list has the following structure:

 ```cpp
 unsigned node_count;